I didn't find good options at first, nor good algorithms. So with a bit of experimentation, I came up with the algorithm described below.

 I verified that GIMP 2.10 uses this same algorithm in Colors -> Desaturate -> Sepia... (with sRGB checked).
 Here's the result along with a standard (luminance-based) desaturation of the sepia.
 This gives following:

 To my liking, this is too yellow.
-But the bigger problem is that if you desaturate again, you get a result that is significantly brighter than the original desaturation, meaning that this sepia toning affects luminance.
+But the bigger problem is that when you desaturate again (second image above), you get a result that is significantly brighter than the original desaturation, meaning that this sepia toning affects luminance.

 I think that a sepia toning should preserve luminance, or perhaps one of the other measures in Colors -> Desaturate -> Desaturate....
 A good test is to repeatedly do the sepia transform, the image should stay essentially the same.